estokes/escaping/README.md

 - bi directional escape and unescape methods based on your configuration
 - escaping aware split, splitn, and rsplit methods
 - configurable translations of escaped characters to ascii sequences and back
-- generic escaping and unescaping of arbitrary characters to and from \u{0xHHHHHH} format escapes
+- generic escaping and unescaping of arbitrary characters to and from \u{0xHHHHHH} format
 - options to avoid allocation by supplying the target buffer

 Say you are writing a compiler and you want to implement interpolation of